Windows Server 2008: Paid extended updates

 Windows Server 2008 was eligible for the paid Extended Security Updates (ESU) program.
 The program allowed volume license customers to purchase, in yearly installments, security updates for the operating system for three additional years, until January 10, 2023.
 The program was also included with Microsoft Azure purchases, and Azure customers received an extra year of support, until January 9, 2024.
 The licenses are paid for on a per-machine basis.
 If a user purchases an Extended Security Updates license in a later year of the program, they must pay for any previous years of Extended Security Updates as well.

 Prior to the ESU program becoming available, Windows Server 2008 was eligible for the now discontinued, paid Premium Assurance program (an add-on to Microsoft Software Assurance) available to volume license customers.
-Microsoft will, however, honor the program for customers who purchased it between March 2017 and July 2018 (while it was available).
-The program provides an extra six years of security update support, until January 13, 2026.
-This will mark the final end of all security updates for the Windows NT 6.0 product line and the Windows Vista codebase after 19 years, 2 months, and 5 days.
+However, Microsoft honored the program for customers who purchased it between March 2017 and July 2018 (while it was available).
+The program provided an extra six years of security update support.
+The Extended Security Updates program for Windows Server 2008 ended on January 13, 2026, marking the final end of all security updates for the Windows NT 6.0 product line after 19 years, 2 months, and 5 days.

-Paid extended updates are not available for Itanium customers.
+Paid extended updates were not available for Itanium customers.